MaxPopsuy/Entropy/README.md

 - Inconsistent text coloring
 - Problems with the find function
 - Unexpected errors likely related to the find function
-- The "clear" command does not fully clear the console

 ## Future Versions